akashmore1/java-language-notes/0001-First_Steps/README.md

 `long largeNum = 40000000` will be considered int type by default so using prefix `long largeNum = 40000000L` is recommended.

 # Type Casting in java

+Mostly always use int

+Supposedly, we have an integer
+`int num = 4;`

+and another byte
+`byte halfNum = num/2;`

+Above code will throw error as halfNum can have value which will not be in range of byte.
+But if we know it will have value in range of byte, we can type cast the expression like below

+`byte halfNum = (byte) (num/2);`